Description of Taxa

 Tax-RowsSpacedRIBorder

-A boulder (subtype) dashed (type), spaced (family) stone row (class).
-This would be a dotted row if the spaces were larger than the diameters of the stones being placed.
+A dashed (type), high (family) stone line (class).
+This would be a dotted line if the spaces were larger than the diameters of the stones being placed.
 It would be a stone wall if the stones were abutting because it would meet the height requirement.

 See descriptions of types.